The Role of Matrix Metalloproteinase-9 in Lung Function Impairment in Patients with Post-Tuberculosis Sequelae

 Background: Post-tuberculosis (post-TB) sequelae are long-term pulmonary complications that persist despite completion of anti-tuberculosis treatment (ATT).
 These long-term effects frequently contribute to diminished pulmonary function and a lower quality of life.
 Matrix metalloproteinase-9 (MMP-9) is thought to be involved in the process of lung tissue injury among individuals recovering from tuberculosis.
 This study aimed to explore the correlation between serum MMP-9 levels and pulmonary function impairment in post-TB patients.

 Methods: An observational case-control study was carried out at Dr. H. Abdul Moeloek Hospital in Lampung between April 2023 and March 2024.
 The study involved 35 post-TB patients (case group) and 35 healthy individuals (control group).
-Pulmonary function was evaluated through spirometry, while serum MMP-9 concentrations were determined using the ELISA method.
+Pulmonary function was evaluated using spirometry, while serum MMP-9 concentrations were measured by ELISA.
 The data were statistically analysed using the Mann-Whitney U test and Spearman's rank correlation.

-Conclusion: Increased serum MMP-9 levels are linked to decreased lung function in post-tuberculosis patients, especially in cases of obstructive impairment.
+Conclusion: Increased serum MMP-9 levels are associated with reduced lung function in post-tuberculosis patients, particularly in cases of obstructive impairment.
 MMP-9 has the potential to be used as a biomarker for lung injury in individuals with a history of tuberculosis.

 Downloads